Triton (moon): Capture

 The proposed capture of Triton may explain several features of the Neptunian system, including the extremely eccentric orbit of Neptune's moon Nereid and the scarcity of moons as compared to the other giant planets.
-Triton's initially eccentric orbit would have intersected the orbits of irregular moons and disrupted those of smaller regular moons, dispersing them through gravitational interactions.
+Triton's initially eccentric orbit would have intersected the orbits of Neptune's original moons and disrupted them, dispersing them through gravitational interactions.

 Triton's eccentric post-capture orbit would have also resulted in tidal heating of its interior, which could have kept Triton fluid for a billion years; this inference is supported by evidence of differentiation in Triton's interior.
 This source of internal heat disappeared following tidal locking and circularization of the orbit.

 Two types of mechanisms have been proposed for Triton's capture.
 To be gravitationally captured by a planet, a passing body must lose sufficient energy to be slowed down to a speed less than that required to escape.
 An early model of how Triton may have been slowed was by collision with another object, either one that happened to be passing by Neptune (which is unlikely), or a moon or proto-moon in orbit around Neptune (which is more likely).
 A more recent hypothesis suggests that, before its capture, Triton was part of a binary system.
 When this binary encountered Neptune, it interacted in such a way that the binary dissociated, with one portion of the binary expelled, and the other, Triton, becoming bound to Neptune.
 This event is more likely for more massive companions.
 This hypothesis is supported by several lines of evidence, including binaries being very common among the large Kuiper belt objects.
 The event was brief but gentle, saving Triton from collisional disruption.
 Events like this may have been common during the formation of Neptune, or later when it migrated outward.

 However, simulations in 2017 showed that after Triton's capture, and before its orbital eccentricity decreased, it probably did collide with at least one other moon, and caused collisions between other moons.